onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTRevisionListResponse GetRevisionHistoryInCompanyByElementId(ctx, cid, did, wv, wvid, eid).ElementType(elementType).LinkDocumentId(linkDocumentId).Configuration(configuration).FillApprovers(fillApprovers).FillExportPermission(fillExportPermission).Execute()

-Retrieve a list of all revisions for a part in a company by company ID, document ID, workspace or version ID, and tab ID.
+Get a list of all revisions for an element in a company-owned document.

 ### Example